alan-turing-institute/Python-quality-tools/pre-commit/README.md

 Alternatively, we could remove our dev-dependency on flake8 all together and use the <https://github.com/pycqa/flake8> hook.

 We can also add hooks in other languages, as long as we have them installed.
+If we don't, hooks are often available in Docker flavours too (and you can write your own if one isn't).
+There is a big list [on the Pre-Commit website](https://pre-commit.com/hooks.html).